Table of Contents

 Q4: What is sparse coding and its importance?

-Sparse coding is to code documents (or any other codable thing) with a separating/descriptive code which shows also the similarity between items.
-An example might be bag of visuual words approach.
+Sparse coding is used to code documents (or any other codable thing) with a separating/descriptive code which also shows the similarity between items.
+An example might be the bag of visual words approach.

 Q5: Are there any relevant techniques for our research?

-This is relevant to divan-matching problem.
-This work might be cited in historical document matching.
-But it doesn't tell much that I don't know.
+This is relevant to the Divan matching problem.
+This work might be cited in historical document matching, although it covers techniques that are generally well-known in the field.